119th Congress

 Above All Else…

-We support the existing tax treatment for qualified municipal bonds.
-Congress and the administration should reject efforts to eliminate or reduce the tax exemption of municipal bond interest.
+Congress and the administration should defend affordable finance options for our communities and reject efforts to eliminate or reduce the federal tax exemption on municipal bond interest.
 Holders do not pay federal income taxes on interest paid on qualified municipal bonds, which reduces the interest costs for state and local borrowers.
-Any effort to reduce or eliminate the tax exemption would result in increased borrowing costs, forcing state and local governments to either cut back infrastructure investment or raise taxes.
+Limiting or eliminating the tax-exemption on bonds would amount to a federal takeover of local decision-making and rip money from the communities that know their infrastructure needs best.
+More importantly, any effort to reduce or eliminate the tax exemption would result in increased borrowing costs, forcing state and local governments to either cut back infrastructure investment or raise taxes and rates on American households.

-Municipal bonds have a proven track record as an effective tool for state and local governments to finance critical infrastructure, but there are several ways in which federal policymakers can further expand and strengthen these tools:
+Since the first issues in the early 1800s, municipal bonds have had a proven track record as an effective tool for state and local governments to finance critical infrastructure.
+Here are three ways in which federal policymakers can furthers trengthen community finance.

 Other Emerging Issues